 Our ARGweaver analysis shows the complex relationships between SNPs, edges and haplotype blocks inferred from real data, but also demonstrates the possibility of visualising haplotype blocks as edges, and utilising statistics from these blocks as a signal to make further evolutionary inference.
-This could potentially produce alternative hypotheses, such as multiple selective sweeps, or differentiate between sweeps and random shallow coalescence events.
+This could potentially produce alternative hypotheses, such as multiple selective sweeps occuring in the proximity of each other, or differentiate between sweeps and random shallow coalescence events.
 However, we should point out several limitations to such analyses.
 First, since there is an infinite number of possible genealogical histories, inference of the full ARG comes with a degree of uncertainty.
 Specifically, ARGweaver estimates a coalescent model from the data (set of SNPs) and produces a distribution of trees that is consistent with the data, but only supported strongly at and around the SNPs.
-In other genomic regions, the model produces a random distribution of trees given the parameters that are still consistent with the data but not necessarily supported by any SNPs (see Fig S9 for comparison between haplotype block structures between MCMC iteration).
+In other genomic regions, the model produces a random distribution of trees given the parameters that are still consistent with the data but not necessarily supported by any SNPs (see Fig. S9 (Supplement 2) for comparison between haplotype block structures between MCMC iteration).
 This suggests inferences should only be made only from edges robustly supported by the SNP configuration, rather than the full ARG.
 Due to its computational tradeoffs, ARGweaver inference can also be prone to differences in user choices such as discrete time-points, recombination/mutation rates, estimation of effective population size, MCMC parameters.
 Despite these limitations, features of haplotype block structures from our analysis can carry potentially important features in non-neutral regions of the genome.
 Here, we simply demonstrate with a small example one way to identify significant edges and haplotype blocks from empirical data.
-Although beyond the reach of this paper, we hope that the rich haplotype structure revealed here can spur development of new methods that take advantage of different layers of information.
+Although beyond the scope of this paper, we hope that the rich haplotype structure revealed here can spur development of new methods that take advantage of different layers of information.

-The computational requirement and feasibility of argweaver were addressed by two other methods - tsinfer and Relate (Kelleher et al., 2019; Speidel et al., 2019) that attempt to approximate the ARG in much larger populations with thousands of samples by focusing on topology (or ‘succinct tree sequences’), rather than a full inference of the ARG.
+The computational requirement and feasibility of ARGweaver were addressed by two other methods - tsinfer and Relate (Kelleher et al., 2019; Speidel et al., 2019) that attempt to approximate the ARG in much larger populations with thousands of samples by focusing on topology (or ‘succinct tree sequences’), rather than a full inference of the ARG.
 They do so by representing genomes as a series of tree topologies: Relate as distinct trees; tsinfer as ‘tree sequences’ connected via ancestral haplotypes.
 Both achieve this remarkable speed-up by relying on the Li and Stephens’ hidden Markov model (Li & Stephens, 2003) see Box 2 for further details) to infer local pairwise distances (Relate) or ancestral haplotypes (tsinfer).
 As an added advantage, tsinfer doubles as an efficient, lossless compression algorithm by indexing population genomic variation as SNPs-on-trees as opposed to the traditional (and highly redundant) SNP-by-individual matrix (implemented as a tskit library; Kelleher et al., 2019).
 Put another way, the tree sequence encoding can fully capture the variation data in entire populations, for a fraction of the storage space.
 Such a representation also effectively encapsulates a number of population genetics summary statistics (Kelleher et al., 2019; Ralph et al., 2020).
 These developments may prove essential, as sequencing of entire national populations increasingly becomes routine.